This time I suffered with cancer.

 Then, after 8 1/2 hours of surgery, as I was coming out of anesthesia, it was if I was alive but could not live.
 I was "waking-up" but I could not get awake.
 I could not get my brain focused on anyone or anything.

 Now, in a bed in a hospital room I had never seen before, all I could see was the white board on the wall with the names of my doctor, nurse and CNA for the current shilt.
-I would drift in an out of medically induced sleep but unaware of how long I had been sleeping.
-My pain was managed by an epidural with more heavy duty drugs, but I could tell that my body had been affected by a surgery that changed everything about my physical abilities.
+I would drift in an out of medically induced sleep but I remained unaware of how long I had been sleeping.
+My pain was managed by an epidural with more heavy duty drugs that I believe added to my mental fog, but even with that help that blocked my pain I could tell that my body had been affected by a surgery that changed everything about my physical abilities.

 I passively accepted the care of a steady flow of care givers and technicians, strangers who I had never met.
 They administered meds, checked vitals, took blood and hung IV bags and reset the annoying beeping alarms.
 My disorientation made it emotionally difficult.
 I had a general state of confusion and felt weak and vulnerable.